ricked-twice/unirennes-manuscript-typst/template/main.typ

 - *Keywords in English:* They are used for reporting the thesis in international databases and for OAI harvesting.
 - *The title and address of the unit or laboratory to which it is attached:* If they do not appear on the title page, respecting the forms prescribed by the defence institution

+= Using this theme
+Look at the docs #emoji.face.smile

+// Print the matisse back cover
+#back(..info)